 The fact that the resulting offspring were giants and mighty men of renown seems to agree that the ‘sons of God’ were no mortal men.
 If the sons of Seth were referred to as ‘sons of God’ because they were righteous, and the daughters of men were unrighteous women, why should the result of this union produce mighty men?
 What difference can there be between righteous men marrying unrighteous women and unrighteous men marrying unrighteous women?
-If the sons of Seth really were righteous, how could they do such a wrong thing as taking unrighteous wives?
+If the sons of Seth really were righteous, why would many of them suddenly all decide to take unrighteous wives?
 And either way, surely their offspring would have been brought up in a righteous way — after all, these men must have been exceedingly righteous to be referred to as ‘sons of God’.

-Even Noah himself, a descendent of Seth, was referred to as merely being righteous, not a son of God.
+Even Noah himself, a descendant of Seth, was referred to as merely being righteous, not a son of God.
 And God’s people, Israel, were never referred to as sons of God.
-The only reference to men being sons of God is of Christians who are born again, being born of the Spirit.
+The only reference to men being sons of God is in the New Testament, referring to Christians who are born again, being born of the Spirit.

 Greek beliefs have many similarities with what is mentioned in the Bible.
 Looking further into the Bible, the book of Jude and the second book of Peter describe angels leaving heaven and being punished, and also mention that they were bound in Tartarus: